Dinner Club 101: Bringing Friends Together One Meal at a Time

 Setting the Schedule: How Often Should Your Dinner Club Meet?

-Monthly gatherings tend to work best.
-They’re frequent enough to maintain momentum, but spaced out enough to feel doable—even during busy seasons.
+Gatherings every three months tend to work best for our group.
+They’re frequent enough to maintain momentum, but spaced out enough to feel doable, even during busy seasons.

-Choose a regular cadence (for example, the second Saturday of every month), and plan at least a few months in advance.
+Choose a regular cadence (for example, Saturday nights) and plan at least a few months in advance.
 This allows everyone to protect the date on their calendar and reduces last-minute conflicts.
-Flexibility is important, of course—but consistency is what transforms a good idea into a lasting tradition.
+Flexibility is important, of course, but consistency is what transforms a good idea into a lasting tradition.

 One golden rule for success: schedule the next dinner club before you leave the table.
 With everyone together and the energy high, it’s the easiest time to confirm a date and even decide on the next theme.